o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/DCC/Blender/AddOns/SceneExporter/README.md

 # Create Export, Iterate Export, and Repeat.

 We often don’t hit our targets on the first time.
 The creative process is very iterative and has lots of repetition of the same steps over and over again until our vision is completed.
 With Digital Content Creation tools, we can help make this process much smother, speeding steps up or completely removing them, giving time back to be creative.

+# Getting Started

+Although it is not a hard requirement, you can enable the DccScriptingInterface Gem (DCCsi) with your O3DE Project (using the o3de.exe project manager).
+This includes a tool integration with Blender, this provides and out-of-box developer experience for creating python scripts, tools and other addons.
+With the DCCsi enabled, you can launch Blender from the main O3DE Editor, and Blender will start in a managed way (configuration and settings) and this addon can be enabled in the preferences (without requiring a manual install, although you can still do that also)

+## Installing the DccScriptingInterface Gem

+< project manager dccsi gem image >

+## Launch Blender from the Main Editor

+< studio tool menu gif >

+## Enable the AddOn via Blender Prefs

+< blender prefs gif >

+## Accessing the O3DE Scene Exporter Tool

+< Blender shefl gif >

 # Project Asset Organization with O3DE Projects and Custom Project Paths.